Medicare Supplement Enrollment Period

 - Oregon: Has what is commonly called the "Birthday Rule", this is a Medicare Supplement Open Enrollment period last 60 days.
 It is 30 days before and ends 30 days after an individuals birthday.

 - Vermont: Has a year-round Medicare Supplement Open Enrollment.

 - Washington: You may change plans on an Open Enrollment basis at any time.
 Persons with a Medicare Supplement Plan A may only move to another Plan A. Persons with a Plan B, C, D, E, F, G, M or N may move to any other plan B-N whether higher or lower in benefits compared to the current plan.

 For the most part the Medicare Supplement Plan Open Enrollment means that the Medicare Supplement provider must accept you without any underwriting.

-This is true except when it comes to Tobacco rates, in the map below the states that are in red are states that will allow you to be charged more for tobacco usage during the open enrollment.
+This is true except when it comes to Tobacco rates, in the map below the states that are in red are states that will allow the insurer to charge more for tobacco usage during the open enrollment.

 Trial Right Enrollment Period